 In terms of storage space, our Benny doesn’t have the best layout in the world, however, there are several drawers and even wardrobe inside.
 Anyway, we felt that we can improve it a little bit, at least in 2 points.

-The other thing we felt was it was difficult to arrange space for our shoes, so we decided to use the vertical space we had behind Pedro’s seat and got a hanging shoe organizer.
+The other thing we felt, it was difficult to arrange space for our shoes, so we decided to use the vertical space we had behind Pedro’s seat and got a hanging shoe organizer.

 • 3 plastic containers for spices and cosmetics - €12